Fat Pop (Volume 1)

-Fat Pop (Volume 1) is the sixteenth studio album by English singer-songwriter Paul Weller.
+Fat Pop (Volume 1) is the sixteenth solo studio album by English singer-songwriter Paul Weller.
 It was released on 14 May 2021 through Polydor Records and Solid Bond, in both a standard and deluxe edition.
 It was supported by the single "Shades of Blue".

 Critical reception

 On Metacritic, the album has a score of 82 out of 100 from 10 critical reviews, indicating "universal acclaim".

 Commercial performance

-Fat Pop (Volume 1) debuted at number one on the UK Albums Chart dated 21 May 2021 with over 26,000 chart sales, becoming Weller's sixth UK number-one album.
+Fat Pop (Volume 1) debuted at number one on the UK Albums Chart dated 21 May 2021 with over 26,000 chart sales, becoming Weller's sixth solo UK number one album.